Pati Unus: First invasion

 In 1512, Samudra Pasai fell to the Portuguese, this made Pati Unus' task as Commander of the Islamic Fleet of Java even more urgent, and had to be carried out immediately.
-So at the end of 1512 a small fleet, in the expedition of jihad was sent to invade the Portuguese fort in Malacca.
+So at the end of 1512 a fleet, in the expedition of jihad was sent to invade the Portuguese fort in Malacca.
 In January 1513, Pati Unus' fleet reached Malacca, carrying about 100 ships with 5,000 Javanese soldiers from Jepara and Palembang.
 About 30 of them are large Javanese junks weighing 350-600 tons (with the exception of the main ship Pati Unus), the rest are smooth-knit, exploring, and graduation type ships.
 The junks alone carried 12,000 people.
 The ships carried a lot of artillery made in Java.
 Although defeated, Pati Unus sailed home and buried his warship as a monument to the struggle.
 This won him the throne of Demak.
 In a letter to Afonso de Albuquerque, from Cannanore, 22 February 1513, Fernão Pires de Andrade, Captain of the fleet that repelled Pate Unus, said:Pati Unus's junk is the largest seen by the people of this area.
 He had a thousand soldiers on board, and His Majesty can trust me... that it was a very remarkable thing to see, because the nearby Anunciada didn't look like a ship at all.
 We attacked it with bombardment, but even the greatest shot did not penetrate it below the waterline, and the esfera (fire) I had on board I managed to get in but did not penetrate; The ship had three layers of metal, all of which were more than one cruzado thick.
 And that ship is really so terrible that no one has ever even seen the like.
 It took three years to build, His Majesty may have heard the story in Malacca about Pati Unus, who made this fleet to become the king of Malacca.